Strong modeling limits of graphs with bounded tree-width: Composition step

 Since the edges of $M$ are well-defined, it follows that the number of $i$-children with a given Hintikka type of every vertex $v$ of $M$ is the number determined by the Hintikka type of $v$.

 \textbf{Edge consistency.} We next verify the following property, which we refer to as \emph{edge consistency}.
-For every vertex $w$, the following holds: if $w'$ and $w''$ are the $i'$-parent and the $i''$-parent of $w$, $i'<i''$, respectively, and $w''$ is the $i$-parent of $w'$ according to the Hintikka chain of $w$, then $w''$ is the $i$-parent of $w'$ in $M$.
-Note that this property is not completely automatically satisfied as the definition of edges from $w'$ to its parents is independent of the definition of edges from $w$ to its parents.
+For every vertex $w$, the following holds: if $w'$ and $w''$ are the $i'$-parent and the $i''$-parent of $w$, $i'<i''$, respectively, and $w''$ is the $i$-parent of $w'$ according to the Hintikka chain of $w$, then $w''$ is the $i$-parent of $w'$ in $M$ (the notation is illustrated in Figure~\ref{fig:edge-www}).
+Note that this property is not automatically satisfied as the definition of edges from $w'$ to its parents is independent of the definition of edges from $w$ to its parents.

 If $w\in V_f$, then the edge consistency straightforwardly follows from the definition of edges among the vertices of $V_f$.
-If $w\in V_{\infty}$, consider a path $P'$ from $w$ to $w'$ and a path $P''$ from $w'$ to $w''$ formed by important edges only.
-Note that the concatenation of the paths $P'$ and $P''$ can be used to define $i''$-parent of $w$.
-If $w'\in V_{\infty}$, then the path $P'$ can be used to define the $i'$-parent $w'$ of $w$ and the path $P''$ can be used to define the $i$-parent $w''$ of $w'$, and so the edge consistency holds.
-If $w'\in V_f$, then the path $P'$ can be used to define the $i'$-parent $w'$ of $w$ and the definition of edges among the vertices of $V_f$ implies that $w''$ is the $i$-parent of $w'$.
+If $w\in V_{\infty}$, consider a directed path $P'$ from $w$ to $w'$ and a directed path $P''$ from $w'$ to its $i$-parent, each formed by important edges only.
+Note that the concatenation of the paths $P'$ and $P''$ is a directed path formed by important edges only, and so the concatenation can be used to define the $i''$-parent of $w$, i.e., the vertex $w''$.
+Hence, if $w'\in V_{\infty}$, then the path $P'$ can be used to define the $i'$-parent $w'$ of $w$, the path $P''$ can be used to define the $i$-parent of $w'$, and their concatenation can be used to define the $i''$-parent of $w$, and so the edge consistency follows as the edges are well-defined, which we have already established.
+If $w'\in V_f$ (and so $w''\in V_f$), then the path $P'$ can be used to define the $i'$-parent $w'$ of $w$, and the definition of edges among the vertices of $V_f$ implies that the $i$-parent of $w'$ is the same vertex as the $i''$-parent of $w$ defined by the concatenation of the paths $P'$ and $P''$.
 Hence, the edge consistency holds in this case, too.